KarlesP/QuTiP-in-action/README.md

 Here you can find a working example code of J. R. Johansson's "Single Atom Lasing using QuTiP" lectures.

 **Why?**
-Because learning though example is faster and I believe that coding Quantum Mechanics is better than solving an equation.
+Because learning through example is faster and I believe that coding Quantum Mechanics is better than solving an equation.

 **How?**
 It's easier to understand Hamiltonian transformations in action than when you're reading about them.
 So here you go, a working example.